Joseph-ctrl7/3303Pproject/README.txt

 TestCases - This class is used to run tests on the whole system.

-State -  describes when the elevator is starting, moving, stopping and when the doors are opening and closing, whether the elevator has reached its destination, stopped at a floor and opened its doors
+State -  This class describes when the elevator is starting, moving, stopping and when the doors are opening and closing, whether the elevator has reached its destination, stopped at a floor and opened its doors

 EndState - This is a subclass of State describing when the doors are opening and when passengers are entering, where the elevator is heading to stop and let passengers in

-GUI -
+UI - This class contains the GUI interface.
+It consists of icons depicting when elevator doors open/close, a checkbox that shows the elevator status (✅ == working elevator, ❌ == elevator not working), an elevator arrival LED that turns green when the elevator and a checkbox that shows the current floor the elevator is at.

+Time - This class contains the timer for the faults.

 System Flow: